awslabs/kubeflow-manifests/website/content/en/docs/add-ons/storage/efs/guide.md

 ```

 ## 4.0 Cleanup
 This section cleans up the resources created in this guide.
-To clean up other resources, such as the Kubeflow deployment, see [Uninstall Kubeflow]({{< ref "/docs/deployment/uninstall-kubeflow.md" >}}).

 ### 4.1 Clean up the TFJob
 ```bash